vsy05/mock-shield-api/README.md

 # Mock Shield (InfoExchange) API

-Mimics the real InfoExchange (EcoOnline Shield) API for testing the `riskAssessments/identifiedRisk` extraction pipeline in dev, since EcoOnline does not provide a separate dev/sandbox tenant - only production exists.
+Mimics the real InfoExchange (EcoOnline Shield) API for testing the Shield extraction pipeline in dev, since EcoOnline does not provide a separate dev/sandbox tenant - only production exists.

 A small Flask app, deployed to Cloud Run via Cloud Build, serving canned JSON:API-shaped responses so the extraction pipeline's logic (auth flow,